 whom he appointed heir of all things,Hebrews 1:2b NIV

 God appointed Jesus to be the heir of all things.
-On the surface this seems like a strange statement.
-We typically understand inheritance to be something that takes place when a person dies and their assets are distributed to specified individuals or organizations.
+On the surface, this seems like a strange statement.
+We typically understand inheritance to be something that takes place when a person dies, and their assets are distributed to specified individuals or organizations.
 But that is not what is happening here.

-God appointed Christ as heir.
+God appointed Christ as his heir.
 Appointing reflects an assignment to a position.
 Jesus did not become heir through the death of his Father.
 Rather his Father appointed him to that position.

 What is Jesus the heir of?
 All things!
 That would seem to include all things in the physical and spiritual realm, exempting God himself.
 The next phrase indicates that Jesus made the universe.
 And it is that universe, and all it contains, that is assigned to Jesus.

 There are also many promises made in the Old Testament to Israel.
 Promises concerning land, kingship, and dominion.
 Jesus, as the heir of all things, would seem also to be the fulfillment of those promises.
-And that is reflected in Jesus statement in Matthew 5:17 that he had come to fulfill the law and the prophets.
+And that is reflected in Jesus’ statement in Matthew 5:17 that he had come to fulfill the law and the prophets.

 When was Jesus appointed to become the heir?
 The exact moment is difficult to determine.
-But it would seem like it is centered about his sacrificial death and resurrection.
+But it would seem like it is centered on his sacrificial death and resurrection.
 The author will spend a significant portion of his sermon dealing with the significance of the crucifixion.
 That event is his point of victory over Satan, and his ascension to the throne over the kingdom of God.

 Creator of All Things